dhis2/notes/decisions/2019/09/12-tapps-workflow-iterations.md

 ## Focus on e.g. a few large refactors at a time, opting to have more
 devs working on the same thing

+## Manage discussions in dhis2/notes stricter to ensure one thing is discussed in each issue